studentX/lab2/kubebuilder/README.md

 In this lab you are going to install and setup kubebuilder in your local dev environment on minikube.
 You are going to define and provision a sample CRD called containerset.
-A containerset allows you to define a deployment by merely specifying an image and a replica count.
+A containerset allows you to define a deployment by merely defining a CRD with a Docker image name and a replica count.

 > NOTE!
 The current version of kubebuilder cans the image and replicaCount to be
 > nginx and 1 which is ok for this initial lab.

 > NOTE!
 Sadly, as of this writing, kubebuilder does not leverage GO modules.
-> So if you are running GO >= 1.11, we will need to turn modules off as
+> So if you are running GO >= 1.11, you will need to turn modules off as
 > kubebuilder currently leverages dep for package management

 1. Install GO